 How will I know when it is time?

 This is a very common question and one which can be very difficult to answer.
-When we have a pet we love and know very well, it can be hard to decide when their time as come, especially as animals are very good at hiding their pain and illness and, especially dogs, will try their best to please us and be happy for us, even when they are severely debilitated
+When we have a pet we love and know very well, it can be hard to decide when their time has come, especially as animals are very good at hiding their pain and illness and, especially dogs, will try their best to please us and be happy for us, even when they are severely debilitated.

-For pets with chronic (long term) illnesses, we recommend these ‘Quality of Life’ scoring charts as a way of keeping an objective track of their condition.
+For pets with chronic (long term) illnesses, we recommend ‘Quality of Life’ scoring charts as a way of keeping an objective track of their condition.
 It can be so difficult when we love them so much to make clear decisions and these can be very helpful.